How to Raise Customer Satisfaction as an SMB in 2024

 Follow the information given in the description of your selected metric.
 Based on the results, you’ll be able to better understand your customers’ feelings towards your company.
 Furthermore, depending on the metric you chose, you can establish which aspects of your business require the most attention.

-If your findings are inconclusive, you can always go back and create another survey with another group and measure one of the other metrics.
+If your findings are inconclusive, you can always go back and create another survey with another group and measure one of the other customer support metrics.
 Alternatively, just create a survey that takes into account all of them, and get a comprehensive view of your customer satisfaction that way.

 - Get to Work Improving